al11588/LostTapes/README.md

 # Coding Tests:

-* CSV Test: The bio field contains text with arbitrary padding, spacing and line breaks.
+* [CSV Test]: The bio field contains text with arbitrary padding, spacing and line breaks.
 Normalize these values to a space-delimited string.

-* CSV Test 2: There is a supplementary CSV file for download here: state_abbreviations.csv.
+* [CSV Test 2]: There is a supplementary CSV file for download here: state_abbreviations.csv.
 This "data dictionary" contains state abbreviations alongside state names.
 For the state field of the input CSV, replace each state abbreviation with its associated state name from the data dictionary.

 [CSV Test]:https://github.com/al11588/Losttapes/tree/master/CSVTest/csvstringcleaning